cholahan/end19/pages/outcome.md

 <img src="{{ site.baseurl }}/assets/img/outcome/outcome_gender_Asia.png">

 The most popular narrative form is third-person while the second most popular is first-person.
-There was a rise in third-person narrative from 1750 to 1850, while the first-person and epistolary form was primarily used during the rise of novels from the late 17th century to the early 18th century.
+There was a rise in third-person narrative from 1750 to 1850, while the first-person and epistolary form was primarily used from the late 17th century to the early 18th century.

 We were also able to observe some (loose) patterns around the novels' publication dates.
 For example, we found that most of the novels that mention a location in Ireland in their title page tend to be published between 1750-1800 (light green) and 1800-1850 (dark green).
-This is especially noticable given that a smaller section of our sample was published post-1800.
+This is especially notable given that a smaller section of our sample was published post-1800.

 <img src="{{ site.baseurl }}/assets/img/outcome/dates_Ireland.png">

-Unsuprisingly, we also found that many of the U.S. locations were mentioned in novels published between 1750-1800 (light green) and 1800-1850 (dark green).
+Unsurprisingly, we also found that many of the U.S. locations were mentioned in novels published between 1750-1800 (light green) and 1800-1850 (dark green).

 <img src="{{ site.baseurl }}/assets/img/outcome/dates_US.png">

 ## Questions for the Future

 Some other questions we have going forward are:
+- How would we go about including all location adjectives, such as “French” or “Chinese”?
+Sometimes, in title pages, the publishers include “Translated from French” or “Originally in Chinese,” how might publishers use location adjective to sell their books?
 - Were certain locations more popular in certain genres (for example: which locations are more prevalent in gothic novels or romances).
+- If title pages have specific words that categorize the novels like “History of” or “Gothic tale” or “Romance of,” what trend could be seen among the location words in the title page?